HSRLCLab/SmartFactory-Sortic/README.md

 # Setup

-To display the GUI you need a Node-Red-Server.
+To display the GUI you need a Node-Red-server.
 The MQTT-Broker also needs a server.
 For this purpose a Raspberry Pi is used.

 ## Raspberry Pi